Yemen: Conflict, Red Sea Attacks, and U.S. Policy

 Document Introduction

-Yemen, a conflict-ridden country located along the strategic Bab el-Mandeb Strait, lies in one of the world's busiest shipping lanes.
-Since 2015, the Iran-backed Houthi forces have been engaged in a civil war with Yemen's internationally recognized government and its supporters, as well as other anti-Houthi forces.
-External interventions have further complicated the situation, creating what the United Nations calls "one of the world's largest humanitarian crises."
-An unstable ceasefire agreement reached in 2022 froze the frontlines, but since October 2023, the Houthis have launched numerous attacks on international shipping, citing the aim of forcing Israel to end its war with Hamas, posing severe challenges to maritime security in the Red Sea.
+Yemen, a conflict-ridden country located along the strategic Bab el-Mandeb Strait, is situated in one of the world's busiest shipping lanes.
+Since 2015, the Iran-backed Houthi forces have been engaged in a civil war with Yemen's internationally recognized government and its supporters, as well as other anti-Houthi factions.
+External interventions have further complicated the situation, resulting in what the United Nations describes as one of the world's largest humanitarian crises.
+An unstable ceasefire agreement reached in 2022 froze the frontlines of the conflict.
+However, since October 2023, the Houthis have launched numerous attacks on international shipping, citing the goal of forcing Israel to end its war with Hamas, posing severe challenges to the security of Red Sea maritime traffic.

-This report systematically outlines the historical roots and core dynamics of the Yemen conflict, including the governance disputes following the 1990 unification of North and South Yemen, the influence of tribal forces, and the failure of political transformation after the Arab Spring.
-It focuses on analyzing the interactions among key stakeholders, covering the Saudi-led coalition, the UAE-backed Southern Transitional Council, Iran's support for the Houthis, and the activities of terrorist groups such as Al-Qaeda in the Arabian Peninsula (AQAP).
+This report systematically outlines the historical roots and core dynamics of the Yemen conflict, including governance disputes following the unification of North and South Yemen in 1990, the influence of tribal forces, and the failure of political transition after the Arab Spring.
+It focuses on analyzing the interactions among key stakeholders, covering the Saudi-led coalition, the UAE-backed Southern Transitional Council, Iran's support for the Houthis, and the activities of terrorist organizations such as Al-Qaeda in the Arabian Peninsula (AQAP).

-The humanitarian situation is a key concern of the report.
+The humanitarian situation is a key focus of the report.
 It presents UN assessment data indicating that 19.5 million Yemenis (more than half the population) require humanitarian assistance, with nearly half the population facing food insecurity.
-It analyzes the impact of factors such as reliance on imported supplies, blocked aid channels, and terrorist organization designations on humanitarian relief.
-Furthermore, the report discusses counterterrorism challenges within Yemen's security vacuum and the influence of relevant U.S. congressional legislation and appropriations on Yemen-related operations.
-It offers a comprehensive and in-depth analytical perspective for understanding the complex geopolitical dynamics, characteristics of asymmetric conflict, and the trajectory of U.S. policy in the region.
+It analyzes the impact of factors such as reliance on imported supplies, blocked aid channels, and terrorist organization designations on humanitarian relief efforts.
+Furthermore, the report explores counterterrorism challenges within Yemen's security vacuum, as well as the influence of relevant U.S. Congressional legislation and appropriations on Yemen-related operations.
+It offers a comprehensive and in-depth analytical perspective for understanding the complex geopolitical dynamics, characteristics of asymmetric conflict, and the direction of U.S. policy in the region.